Lombiq/Gulp-Extensions/Readme.md

 gulp.task('build:js', () => jsTargets.compile(path, './wwwroot/directory-to-copy-into'));
 ```
 The base rules for the linter are found in the `eslint-base.js` file, you can add your own rules in the `.eslintrc` file overriding the base rules.

-These base rules are from the [airbnb](https://github.com/airbnb/javascript) javascript style guide.
+These base rules are from the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

-These files are copied to the `src` directory on build, in order for them to work properly with ESLint.
+The rules in the `eslint-base.js` file are from [these](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules) files in the Style Guide, you can update `eslint-base.js` by copying and pasting the new rules in the Airbnb repo.

 ## Contributing and support